boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 + Install snap on ctrlX via ctrlX web interface
 + For debugging snaps see [here](https://snapcraft.io/docs/debug-snaps)

 Now you're ready to code .NET on ctrlX!
-Please open any sample directory in WSL using the Remote Explorer and see documentations how to
+Please open any sample directory in the virtual machine using the Remote Explorer and see documentations how to

-## Best Practise
+## Best Practice

 ### Provider Concepts